edwardanthony/nestjs-seeder/README.md

 }
 ```

 **NOTE:** Don't replace the `scripts`.
-Add both `seed` and `seed:refreh` after your existing scripts.
+Add both `seed` and `seed:refreh` scripts after your existing scripts.

-With the scripts integrated in the `package.json` file, now we could run 2 different kind of commands:
+With the scripts integrated in the `package.json` file, now you could run 2 different commands:

 #### Run seeders normally
 `npm run seed`